BUEC500C1/health-monitor-4-heros/AlertModule/README.md

 ## Introduction
 There are 4 main functions in alertMod function.

-Inputs for alertMod functions are: message and value.
+Inputs for alertMod functions are: information and value.
 Based on the value and threshold, our alert program will determine to alarm or send data.

 ### value is less than threshold